 Adequate sleep is vital for your health, but can be hard to achieve when life is busy.
 Sleeping problems are common, with up to 4 in 10 Australian adults not getting enough good-quality sleep.
 Fortunately, there are many things you can do to improve your sleep.

-When you are asleep, your eyes are closed, most of your muscles are relaxed, and your consciousness is practically suspended.
-But while your body is still, your brain is quite active.
+When you are asleep, your eyes are closed, most of your muscles are relaxed and your consciousness is practically suspended.
+While your body is mostly still, your brain is quite active.

-Your body’s internal systems control when you sleep and when you’re awake.
-If these systems get out of alignment, such as due to shift work or jet lag, sleep problems can result.
+Your body’s circadian rhythm (or, internal biological ‘clock’) control when you feel sleepy and when you’re typically awake.
+If this system is disrupted — such as due to shift work or jet lag — you can experience sleep problems.

 Why is sleep important?

 Scientists don’t fully understand why humans need so much sleep, but it’s believed to help restore the body physically, as well as organise the brain.
 In short, you need sleep so your body and mind can function properly.

 Sleep is also thought to help keep the immune system strong and the heart and blood vessels healthy.
 It allows for growth and healing, and helps control appetite and weight.
 Sleep promotes attention, memory and learning.